Never skip a confusing step to “come back to it later.”

 And it will draw a 50x60 rectangle, with the top-left corner at (30, 40):

-For this one, I would really recommend you store the X, Y, X2, and Y2 (see below) in variables rather than using s registers.
+For this one, I would really recommend you store the Left, Top, Right, and Bottom (see below) in variables rather than using s registers.
 Once you start getting this many values, having s0, s1, s2, s3, s4, s5 etc. it gets really hard to tell what the hell the code is doing.
 Variables have names, which make the code more readable:

-blt s0, t0, _xloop # now we can see that t0 holds x2
+blt s0, t0, _xloop # now we can see that t0 holds right

-X2 and Y2: rather than storing the width and height of the rectangle, it will make your code much simpler if you keep track of X2 = X + width and Y2 = Y + height.
-That way, the loops in your code will just have to test if the loop counter is less than X2/Y2.
+Right and Bottom: rather than storing the width and height of the rectangle, it will make your code much simpler if you keep track of right = left + width and bottom = top + height.
+That way, the loops in your code will just have to test if the loop counter is less than right/bottom.

 Some pseudocode: since this is probably going to be pretty tricky for many of you at this point, here is some Java-like pseudocode for what you need to write: